Ruthie-77/TMP-Mart-Sales-Performance-Analysis/README.md

 Products: Details about each product sold—name, category, brand, and price.

-Customers: Information about each customer as ID, name, location, and demographics.
+Customers: Information about each customer, including ID, name, location, and demographics.

 Stores: Describes store locations and type (physical or online)
 ## Tools Used